-Here’s a thought if you’re firing up an outboard motor to head onto the water this summer: running one 5HP petrol-powered outboard for an hour produces pollution equivalent to 38 new cars running for the same period.
+Here’s a thought if you’re firing up an outboard motor to head onto the water this summer: running one 5HP petrol-powered outboard motor for an hour produces pollution equivalent to 38 new cars running for the same period.

 “Callaghan Innovation’s assistance has been absolutely immense,” says Rempel.